neo4j-devtools/graph-app-kit/src/utils/GraphAppBase/README.md

 This component stitches together the `<DriverProvider />`, `<DesktopIntegration />` and connection handling functionality into one easy-to-use component.

 In addition to keeping track of the connection status and reconnect on graph switches this component also adds a `driver` object in application context so it's reachable from all components.
-With this object you can create sessions and send cypher to be executesd on the graph.
+With this object you can create sessions and send Cypher to be executed on the graph.
 Components like the `<Cypher>` component uses this driver from the context to run queries and provide you with the result.
 See the `<DriverProvider>` component for more info on this.